seung-lab/cloud-volume/README.md

 * delete_black_uploads - True/False.
 If True, issue a DELETE http request instead of a PUT when an individual uploaded chunk is all background (usually all zeros).
 This is useful for avoiding creating many tiny files, which some storage system designs do not handle well.
 * background_color - Number.
 Determines the background color that `delete_black_uploads` will scan for (typically zero).
 * green_threads - True/False.
 If True, use the gevent cooperative threading library instead of preemptive threads.
 This requires monkey patching your program which may be undesirable.
 However, for certain workloads this can be a significant performance improvement on multi-core devices.
+* use_https - True/False.
+If True, use the same read-only access urls that neuroglancer does that may be cached vs the secured read/write strongly consistent API.
+Use this when you do not have credentials.
+* max_redirects - Integer.
+If > 0, allow info files containing a 'redirect' field to forward the CloudVolume instance across this many hops before raising an error.
+If set to <= 0, then do not allow redirection, but also do not raise an error (which allows for easy editing of info files with a redirect in them).

 ### CloudVolume Methods